Clearing’s 2021 Chronic Pain Research Roundup

 This paper features research that tested whether or not altering patients’ pain beliefs could result in lasting pain relief, using a randomized clinical trial.
 Patients with chronic back pain in this research were randomized to 1) a set of psychological techniques called Pain Reprocessing Therapy, 2) placebo treatment or 3) treatment as usual (the treatment plan they already had in place).
 The researchers reported that:

-- 73% of PRT study participants reported being pain free or nearly pain free, compared to 20% of the placebo group participants and 10% of the usual care participants; the PRT patients were still mostly pain-free a year later.
+Of the study participants, 73% reported being pain free or nearly pain free, compared to 20% of the placebo group participants and 10% of the usual care participants.
+A year later, the PRT patients were still mostly pain-free.

 In a nutshell